squidfunk/mkdocs-material/docs/plugins/meta.md

     ---

-    The meta plugin allows to automatically attribute blog posts to specific [authors] and [categories], ensuring that blog posts are always correctly annotated.
+    The meta plugin allows to automatically associate blog posts with specific [authors] and [categories], ensuring that blog posts are always correctly annotated.